 Potential Pitfalls When Conducting Competitive Analysis

-- Narrowing the competitive analysis to only a few competitors
+- Narrowing the competitive analysis to only a few competitors,

-- Having an extremely shallow definition of competition
+- Having an extremely shallow definition of competition,

-- Using a narrow scope of analysis
+- Using a narrow scope of analysis,

-- Failing to consider substitute product/service offers into the competitive analysis model
+- Failing to consider substitute product/service offers into the competitive analysis model.

 In any business, there’ll be advantages you might not readily see but – if exploited – can boost your position in the market a great deal.

 The best way to know how your business stacks up against the competition is by researching.
-Competitive analysis benefits are many, with the major advantage being the ability to determine strengths and weaknesses of your business rivals.
+Competitive analysis benefits are many, with the major advantage being the ability to determine the strengths and weaknesses of your business rivals.

 It should help you learn from your rivals’ best strategies and use their weaknesses to beat them.